k-bosko/k-bosko.github.io/_posts/2020-04-27-How-to-improve-SEO-by-boosting-website-speed.md

 ## Benchmark Score

-The tools such Lighthouse or PageSpeed Insights allow you test the speed of any page of your website.
+The tools such as Lighthouse or PageSpeed Insights allow you to test the speed of any page of your website.
 I decided to start with the main page - https://www.cross-validated.com

 When I first checked my blog’s performance, it turned out that the page speed was really good for desktop version (98/100) but only average for mobile version (56/100 rating):